BartoszCichecki/LenovoLegionToolkit/README.md

 Windows probably doesn't recognize all games properly, but you can mark any program as game in Xbox Game Bar settings (Win+G).
 You can find list of recognized games in registry: `HKEY_CURRENT_USER\System\GameConfigStore\Children`.

+#### Why don't I see the custom tooltip when I hover LLT icon in tray?

+In Windows 10 and 11, Microsoft did plenty of changes to the tray, breaking a lot of things on the way.
+As a results custom tooltips not always work properly.
+Solution?
+Update your Windows and keep fingers crossed.

 ## How to collect logs?

 In some cases it will be super useful if you can provide logs that this app can create.
 This helps with debugging and other issue solving.